-WHEREAS, the Public Involvement Plan has been amended to include clear objectives, specific strategies, and tools to measures progress and to include updates to the Limited English Proficiency Plan and the Title VI Nondiscrimination Plan to comply with new federal and state guidelines.
+WHEREAS, the Public Involvement Plan has been amended to include clear objectives, specific strategies, and tools to measures progress and to include updates to the Limited English Proficiency Plan and the Title VI Nondiscrimination Plan and the Disadvantaged Business Enterprise Plan to comply with new federal and state guidelines.

-NOW, THEREFORE BE IT RESOLVED that the Lake-Sumter Metropolitan Planning Organization that the attached Public Engagement Documentation including the Public Involvement Plan, Limited English Proficiency Plan, and Title VI Nondiscrimination Plan for the Lake~Sumter MPO Planning Area is adopted and approved.
+NOW, THEREFORE BE IT RESOLVED that the Lake-Sumter Metropolitan Planning Organization that the attached Public Engagement Documentation including the Public Involvement Plan, Limited English Proficiency Plan, and Title VI Nondiscrimination Plan and the Disadvantaged Business Enterprise Plan for the Lake~Sumter MPO Planning Area is adopted and approved.